Carden Method: Curriculum

-The method has received mixed reviews from education experts, with appreciation for the thorough approach to linguistics, but criticism for the lack of adaptability to modern grammar alterations and alternate vernaculars, some citing it as outdated in respect of modern vernacular.
+The method has received mixed reviews from education experts, with appreciation for the thorough approach to linguistics, but criticism for the lack of adaptability to modern grammar alterations and alternate vernaculars, some citing it as too rigid, and outdated in respect of modern vernacular, including culturally exclusive vernaculars.

 Carden Controls

 Students learn spelling through the Carden "controls", a set of rules for deconstructing a word into its basic phonic parts.
 The controls are essentially a distillation of classic dictionary marks, but are "presented in such a way that the students are able to remember how and why a word is spelled" and to also explain the reasons why letters are pronounced differently.
 In addition, the controls are accompanied by a vowel chart, which groups sounds into natural phonic clusters.
 Spelling instincts are reinforced through daily dictation lessons, which include both familiar and unfamiliar words.